syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/02-quickstart/04-next-steps.md

 ---
 title: Next steps
-metatitle: "Managing CAPH Cluster Components: Installation Steps"
+metatitle: "Move Your Management Cluster to the Cloud"
 sidebar: Next steps
-description: Install components with the latest version using clusterctl command, then switch back to the management cluster and move objects into the new cluster easily.
+description: How to move the Cluster API components out of your bootstrap cluster, and into the newly created cluster on Hetzner.
 ---

 ## Switching to the workload cluster